omgninja/VPOS/README.md

 # Virtual Production Operating System

-VPOS is a software framework for camera-side virtual production development.
+VPOS is a NodeJS software framework for camera-side virtual production development.
 It is a modular framework, inspired by Robot Operating System (ROS), designed to be run on a Mini PC or embedded computing platform, that enables developers to quickly build custom applications for VP data